Cyberxpert1/howworkai/README.md

-# AI The 10 Best Examples Of How Companies Use Artificial Intelligence In Practice
+# The 10 Best Examples Of How Companies Use Artificial Intelligence In Practice

 ![Ai](https://github.com/user-attachments/assets/2a7f7385-232e-4191-90c1-10097bcdf8af)